homenc/HElib/TESTS.md

 ```
 ctest -R "PolyEval"
 ```
-More details on this filtering can be found in `ctest` documentation `ctest --help`.
+To list all the tests, use `ctest -N`.
+More details on this filtering can be found in the `ctest` documentation `ctest --help`.

 ## Changing parameters